jli283/jli283.github.io/index.md

   - On the generalized multiplicities of maximal minors and sub-maximal pfaffians, [arxiv](https://arxiv.org/abs/2205.09657), submitted.
   - Singularities of generic linkage via Frobenius powers, [arxiv](https://arxiv.org/abs/2207.06380), submitted.
-  - Asymptotic socle degrees of local cohomology modules of maximal minors and sub-maximal pfaffians (with Michael Perlman), in preparation.
+  - Socle degrees of local cohomology modules of maximal minors and sub-maximal pfaffians (with Michael Perlman), in preparation.

 #### Invited talks